Houston Social Media Policy Attorneys

 An effective social media policy will:

-The written policy needs to confirm with SEC, FTC, FDA, NLRA, and HIPAA guidelines, including avoiding pitfalls with soliciting and sharing online reviews.
+The written policy needs to conform to SEC, FTC, FDA, NLRA, and HIPAA guidelines, including avoiding pitfalls with soliciting and sharing online reviews.
 Our attorneys have extensive knowledge of the regulatory guidelines that extend to social media and can help you address the risks through a comprehensive social media policy.

 Social Media Policy Dos and Don’ts